anonymous-047/Spatial-Computing/README.md

 ## OR operation
 - [Code](https://github.com/Enbo-Lyu/Summer-Project/blob/f590c1fcdd129b6fb164b8d757c827484f2df729/OR/or%20operation.py)
 - Here contains the code used to do the OR operation.
+- * Turn logic gate into int number
+- * Use bitwise_or instead of logical_or
 - * Use numpy.array operation instead of ‘for loop’
-- * Split the data into chunks to avoid running out of memory.
+- * Split the data into chunks to avoid running out of memory
-- * Run the program in several branches in parallel to save time.
+- * Run the program in several branches in parallel to save time